FlatStdlib/Stdlib/README.md

 	<p>The official minimal C backend alternative to GLIBC</p>
 </div>

+# Some Info

-This library is still in development!
+- The project is still in development!

-The library is a Architecture-targeted freestanding C compiler backend
+- The library is a Architecture-targeted freestanding C compiler backend

 ### What does it do?